 That led to a lot of research, which led to this article.

-Can goldfish eat bread?
-Goldfish are omnivores, and therefore they can indeed eat bread.
-You should avoid feeding them bread, however, as it can cause digestive issues that can potentially lead to other complications such as swim bladder disease.
-For this reason, most grains should be avoided or pre-soaked when feeding goldfish.
+Goldfish should not eat bread, as bread can be harmful to goldfish.
+Bread can cause digestive issues and conditions such as swim bladder disease.
+For this reason, most grains (not just bread) should be avoided or pre-soaked when feeding goldfish.

 Goldfish can eat a lot of things safely in the short term.
 It’s not always easy for you to tell what they can safely eat long term, however.